-Compared to prior work on multi-tenant DNN scheduling~\cite{aimt, prema, herald}, this work expands the scope of the problem-space in the following ways: \squishlist \item We optimize both job scheduling across sub-accelerators, and execution order of jobs on each of them, while prior works primarily focus on the former. \item We target both homogeneous and heterogeneous DNN accelerator platforms. \item We target a diverse spectrum of models across vision, language and recommendation which exhibit different bandwidth requirements. \squishend
+\squishlist \item We utilized optimization-based mapper to solve the mapping problem, while prior arts focus on manually designing a mapper. \item We target both homogeneous and heterogeneous DNN accelerator platforms. \item We target a diverse spectrum of models across vision, language and recommendation, which exhibit different bandwidth requirements. \squishend